<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1204737666323810&amp;ev=PageView&amp;noscript=1" alt="facebook">

 • 3 months salary: $12,895

-The truth is, it’s hard to know what the average Australian spends on their ring.
-Our best guess would be somewhere between $5,000 and $15,000 for the majority of the population.
+Though difficult to pinpoint, the average Australian spends between $5,000 and $15,000 on their engagement ring.
 Then, of course, there’ll be outliers like the $100,000 treasure and the simple $1,000 gesture, but the $5,000 - $15,000 ballpark is realistic for most of us.

 TL;DR Average Engagement Ring Cost in Australia